jonnonz1/nz-statute-book/acts/public/1989/trade-in-endangered-species-act-1989.md

 A person who does any act in pursuance or intended pursuance of any of the functions conferred on that person by or under this Act shall not be under any civil or criminal liability in respect thereof, whether on the ground of want of jurisdiction, or mistake of law or fact, or on any other ground, unless the person has acted, or omitted to act, in bad faith or without reasonable cause.

 ### 53 Schedules
-The Governor-General may from time to time, by Order in Council,—in order that those schedules may conform with the Convention as amended from time to time.
+(1) The Governor-General may from time to time, by Order in Council,—in order that those schedules may conform with the Convention as amended from time to time.
   (a) add any item to, omit any item from, or amend any item in Schedule 1 or Schedule 2 or Schedule 3:
   (b) add any Part to, or omit any Part from, Schedule 1 or Schedule 2 or Schedule 3:
-  (c) revoke any such schedule and substitute a new schedule—
+  (c) revoke any such schedule and substitute a new schedule— (2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 54 Regulations
-The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
+(1) The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
   (a) prescribing the fees to be paid in respect of any permit or certificate granted under this Act:
   (b) prescribing the recording of trade in endangered, threatened, or exploited species:
   (c) regulating the non-commercial loan, donation, and exchange between scientists and scientific institutions in New Zealand and those in other countries: